dojo/docs/dojox/editor/plugins/Breadcrumb.rst

   </style>

 And that's it.
-The editor instance you can reference by 'dijit.byId("editor")' is now enabled with the ShowBlockNodes plugin!
-You can use the button or hotkey to toggle the mode as you desire..
+The editor instance you can reference by 'dijit.byId("editor")' is now enabled with the Breadcrumb plugin!
+You can click around in the editor and see the breadcrumb update.
+You can also click the buttons in the breadcrumb bar to select contents or activate the dropdown action menu.

 ========
 Examples